brunohensel/brunohensel.dev/content/posts/do-not-let-layout-dupe-break-your-app.md

 }
 ```

-As soon as we delete, let say, `myButton` from the `example_binding`, this test will fail with the following
+As soon as we delete, let say, `myButton` from the `example_layout`, this test will fail with the following
 message `java.lang.AssertionError: expected:<[]> but was:<[myButton]>`.
 While the default assertion message might not be
 very informative, you can create a custom assertion function to provide a clearer error message.
 Additionally, you can
 expand the test to compare not only IDs but also view types for a more comprehensive check.